maxlemieux/express-notepad/README.md

 * [Technologies](#technologies)

 ## About
 Create and manage simple text notes with an Express.js backend.
+Notes are stored in a flat file on the server, containing data in JSON format.

 ## Installation